-- a) For exit signs with a white text or pictogram and safety green background: - i) the luminance of the background within 25 mm of the text or pictogram shall be no less than 8 cd/m when measured in accordance with AS 2293: Part 3 Clause 3.4.2, and - ii) the ratio of the luminance of the text to that of the background shall be no less than 4:1, and - iii) the variation in luminance within the text and within the background shall be no more than 5:1. - b) For low illuminance area exit signs with a safety green legend and a black (opaque) background: - i) the luminance of the text shall lie within the range 2cd/m to 25 cd/m, and - ii) the variation in luminance within the text shall be no more than 5:1.
+- a) For exit signs with a white text of pictogram and stripty greet background: - the luminance of the background within 25 mm of the text or pictogram shall be no less than 8 cd/m2 when measured in accordance with AS 2293: Part 3 Clause 3.4.2, and - ii) the ratio of the luminance of the text to that of the background shall be no less than 4:1. and - iii) the variation in luminance within the text and within the background shall be no more than 5:1. - b) For low illuminance area exit signs with a safety green legend and a black (opaque) background: - i) the luminance of the text shall lie within the range 2cd/m to 25 cd/m, and - ii) the variation in luminance within the text shall be no more than 5:1.